-If you or someone you know would like to enter the Triple Care Farm (TCF) program, please read this page carefully.
+If you or someone you know would like to enter the Triple Care Farm Rehabilitation program, please read this page carefully.
 We refer to young people attending the Farm as ‘students’.

 Unfortunately, there are limited places for young people at Triple Care Farm.
-This means TCF will only accept applications from young people who meet the below criteria.
+This means the program will only accept applications from young people who meet the below criteria.
 The young person must:

 1) Be aged between 16 and 24 | students can’t enter before their 16th birthday and must complete the program before their 25th birthday